VA Pension for Mesothelioma

 VA Pension for mesothelioma offers a compensation option for veterans who do not qualify for Disability Compensation.
 Pension provides a monthly payment for service members who were exposed to asbestos primarily in their civilian jobs.

-Written by LCDR Carl Jewett
+Retired LCDR Carl Jewett

 Am I Eligible to Receive VA Pension for Mesothelioma?

+VA Pension is for veterans who aren’t eligible for VA Disability Compensation benefits.
 Any veteran wishing to receive VA Pension must be in good standing, meaning they cannot have received a dishonorable discharge.
 Additionally, VA Pension eligibility for mesothelioma is based on two factors: income and service time.

 Service time is based on the length of the veteran’s active duty and the time period they served.
-To qualify for VA Pension, you must:

-- Have served on active duty for at least 90 days
+• Have served on active duty for at least 90 days

-- Be a “wartime veteran,” meaning you served at least one day during a wartime period
+• Be a “wartime veteran,” meaning you served at least one day during a wartime period

 According to the official VA website, the following wartime periods qualify a veteran for mesothelioma VA pension:

-- World War II (December 7, 1941 to December 31, 1946)
+• World War II (December 7, 1941 to December 31, 1946)

-- Korean War (June 27, 1950 to January 31, 1955)
+• Korean War (June 27, 1950 to January 31, 1955)

-- Gulf War (August 2, 1990 through an undetermined future date)
+• Gulf War (August 2, 1990 through an undetermined future date)

 Your income also impacts your mesothelioma VA Pension claim: whether it’ll be accepted, and if so, how much you’ll receive.
 In order to calculate your Pension amount, the VA subtracts your annual income from the Maximum Annual Pension Rate (MAPR).
 You’ll receive the difference, broken up into 12 monthly payments.

-You can deduct out-of-pocket medical costs from your income to increase your mesothelioma pension claim payment.
 Treating mesothelioma often requires expensive medical payments, and our VA claims agent can show you how to add your medical expenses to your application.

 How to File a VA Pension Claim for Mesothelioma

-You can file a VA Pension Claim online (through the VA website), in-person (at a local VA office or hospital) or via U.S. mail (with an application form).
+You can file a VA Pension Claim online (through the VA website), in person (at a local VA office or hospital) or via U.S. mail (with an application form).
 Another option is relying on a VA claims agent to compile paperwork, fill out the forms and submit the claim for you.

 The VA states that the claims process takes 3-4 months.
 Your VA claims agent can monitor your application’s progress and potentially speed up the approval.